CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_Lesson14b_Threat_Hunting.md

 ### Task 2: Set up Visual Studio Code

-Visual Studio Code (VS Code) is the environment you'll run notebooks in.
 In this task you'll add the extensions that connect it to Python, Jupyter, and Sentinel.
 These installs are local and take effect immediately.

 1. In the Windows search bar, type **Visual Studio Code (1)** and select it from the result **(2)**.